JoseSzycho/nodejs_development_course/09_class-Big_O_Notation_Sorting_Algorithms/homework/README.md

 - Execution time of each sorting algorithm for different array types and different array lengths.
 - Array length at which Quick Sort becomes the slowest method
 - Array length at which Quick Sort and Merge Sort start to outperform Bubble Sort consistently
+- Array length at which Quick Sort becomes faster than Merge Sort
 - Why quick sort is faster than merge sort

 ## Methodology